msmxu23/DH150-Assignment05/README.md

 ## Anna's Journey
 #### Challenges to reaching their goal
-- Anna wastes too much time trying to keep up with all the artists, releases, and events.
+- Anna wastes too much time trying to keep up with all the artists, releases, and events by going to different sites
 #### Frustrations
-- Anna doesn't have the time to go to every page to look up.
-She's upset when she misses out on something.
+- Anna is upset when she misses out on something
 #### Solution
-- The app notifies her of anything revolving around the artists she follows.
+- The app notifies her of anything revolving around the artists she likes
 #### Taking Action
-- Anna can easily find out the next hot events to attend in one app.
+- Anna can easily find out the next hot events to attend in one app